 The electrician has run a few pipes.
 I sealed those with DuPont’s FlexWrap EZ, a butyl-based peel & stick tape that’s a breeze to install.

 With air-sealing complete, the moment of truth arrived—my first Blower Door Test.
-I’ve arranged for energy auditor Jim Kjorlie of Kjorlie Design Services to come out and test my house three times: before insulation, after insulation and before drywall, and finally upon completion.
-With his help, I hope to be certified through Focus on Energy’s New Home Program.
+I asked Focus on Energy rater Jim Kjorlie of Kjorlie Design Services to come out and test my house three times: before insulation, after insulation and before drywall, and finally upon completion.
+With his help, I hope to achieve a final rating of 1.0 ACH (air change per hour).

 Blower Door tests aren’t too common around here, but in neighboring states where stricter energy codes have been adopted, they’re required.
 Jim set up a large fan in the front door, turned it on, and brought it up to speed.
-The idea is to depressurize the air to simulate a 20 mph wind bearing down on all sides of the house.
-Drafts can then be hunted down.
-Gauges and gizmos spit out numbers—and you either “pass” or “fail”.
+The idea is to depressurize the indoor air to simulate a 20 mph wind bearing down on all sides of the house.
+Air leaks that on a still, windless day wouldn’t be obvious become quite noticeable.
+Jim fiddled with various gauges and after a few minutes, we had the number.
 Here’s how I did, expressed in air changes per hour (ACH)—literally how many times the volume of air in the home is changed out with fresh air each hour:

 Wisconsin Code (2009 IECC national code) =7.0 ACH